compsocialscience/summer-institute/2021/materials/day1-intro-ethics/activity/lesson_plan_ethics_instructor.md

 There is no specific guidance about how the groups should be formed; purely random should work well for this activity.

-We have not had a virtual SICSS before, so we are not sure what is the ideal group size.
 We would recommend trying this with groups of between 3 and 5 people.

 ### Notes

-- There is another case study that you could use [Alternative case study (Field experiments on voting)](https://github.com/compsocialscience/summer-institute/blob/master/2020/materials/day1-intro-ethics/activity/ethics_case_study.pdf).
-If you use this case study, you should also read the original [Gerber et al. article](https://isps.yale.edu/sites/default/files/publication/2012/12/ISPS08-001.pdf).

 - Try to encourage participants to use the topics covered in SICSS (e.g., respect for persons, beneficence, justice, respect for law and public interest) in their discussion.